stripe/react-stripe-js/CONTRIBUTING.md

-If you're having general trouble with Stripe.js or your Stripe integration, please reach out to us using the form at <https://support.stripe.com/email> or come chat with us at #stripe on freenode.
+If you're having general trouble with Stripe.js or your Stripe integration, please reach out to us using the form at <https://support.stripe.com/email> or come chat with us on the [Stripe Discord server][developer-chat].
 We're very proud of our level of service, and we're more than happy to help you out with your integration.

 If you've found a bug in React Stripe.js, please [let us know][issue]!
 You may also want to check out our [issue template][issue-template].